 The proclamation of a definite time for Christ's coming called forth great opposition from many of all classes, from the minister in the pulpit down to the most reckless, Heaven-daring sinner.
-The words of prophecy were fulfilled: "There shall come in the last days scoffers, walking after their own lusts, and saying, Where is the promise of His coming? for since the fathers fell asleep, all things continue as they were from the beginning of the creation."
-2 Peter 3:3, 4.
+The words of prophecy were fulfilled: "There shall come in the last days scoffers, walking after their own lusts, and saying, Where is the promise of his coming? for since the father fell asleep, all things continue as they were from the beginning of the creation."
+[2 Peter 3:3, 4].
 Many who professed to love the Saviour, declared that they had no opposition to the doctrine of the second advent; they merely objected to the definite time.
 But God's all-seeing eye read their hearts.
 They did not wish to hear of Christ's coming to judge the world in righteousness.
 They had been unfaithful servants, their works would not bear the inspection of the heart-searching God, and they feared to meet their Lord.
-Like the Jews at the time of Christ's first advent they were not prepared to welcome Jesus.
+Like the Jews at the time of Christ's first advent, they were not prepared to welcome Jesus.
 They not only refused to listen to the plain arguments from the Bible, but ridiculed those who were looking for the Lord.
-Satan and his angels exulted, and flung the taunt in the face of Christ and holy angels that His professed people had so little love for Him that they did not desire His appearing.
+Satan and his angels exulted, and flung the taunt in the face of Christ and holy angels, that his professed people had so little love for him that they did not desire his appearing.

-"No man knoweth the day nor the hour" was the argument most often brought forward by rejecters of the advent faith.
-The scripture is: "Of that day and hour knoweth no man, no not the angels of heaven, but My Father only."
-Matthew 24:36.
+"No man knoweth the day nor the hour," was the argument most often brought forward by rejecters of the Advent faith.
+The scripture is, "Of that day and hour knoweth no man, no, not the angels of Heaven, but my Father only."
+[Matthew 24:36].
 A clear and harmonious explanation of this text was given by those who were looking for the Lord, and the wrong use made of it by their opponents was clearly shown.
-The words were spoken by Christ in that memorable conversation with His disciples upon Olivet after He had for the last time departed from the temple.
-The disciples had asked the question: "What shall be the sign of Thy coming, and of the end of the world?"
-Jesus gave them signs, and said: "When ye shall see all these things, know that it is near, even at the doors."
-Verses 3, 33.
+The words were spoken by Christ in that memorable conversation with his disciples upon Olivet, after he had for the last time departed from the temple.
+The disciples had asked the question, "What shall be the sign of thy coming, and of the end of the world?"
+[Matthew 24:3, 33, 42-51].
+Jesus gave them signs, and said, "When ye shall see all these things, know that it is near, even at the doors."
+[Matthew 24:3, 33, 42-51].
 One saying of the Saviour must not be made to destroy another.
-Though no man knoweth the day nor the hour of His coming, we are instructed and required to know when it is near.
-We are further taught that to disregard His warning, and refuse or neglect to know when His advent is near, will be as fatal for us as it was for those who lived in the days of Noah not to know when the flood was coming.
-And the parable in the same chapter, contrasting the faithful and the unfaithful servant, and giving the doom of him who said in his heart, "My Lord delayeth His coming," shows in what light Christ will regard and reward those whom He finds watching, and teaching His coming, and those denying it.
-"Watch therefore," He says.
-"Blessed is that servant, whom his Lord when He cometh shall find so doing."
-Verses 42, 46.
-"If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee."
-Revelation 3:3.
+Though no man knoweth the day nor the hour of his coming, we are instructed and required to know when it is near.
+We are further taught that to disregard his warning, and refuse or neglect to know when his advent is near, will be as fatal for us, as it was for those who lived in the days of Noah not to know when the flood was coming.
+And the parable in the same chapter contrasting the faithful and the unfaithful servant, and giving the doom of him who said in his heart, "My Lord delayeth his coming," shows in what light Christ will regard and reward those whom he finds watching, and teaching his coming, and those denying it.
+"Watch therefore," he says; "blessed is that servant, whom his Lord when he cometh shall find so doing."
+[Matthew 24:3, 33, 42-51].
+"If therefore thou shalt not watch, I will come on these as a thief, and thou shalt not know what hour I will come upon thee."
+[Revelation 3:3.]